cakephp/docs/en/appendices/4-3-migration-guide.rst

 ORM
 ---

-- Query proxying all ``ResultSetInterface`` method, fetching results and calling the proxied method on the results is now deprecated.
+- Query proxying all ``ResultSetInterface`` methods (including ```CollectionInterface```), which forces fetching results and calls the proxied method on the results, is now deprecated.
 An example of the deprecated usage is ``$query->combine('id', 'title');``.
 This should be updated to ``$query->all()->combine('id', 'title');`` instead.